-The equation suggests that the regulator's choice of optimal detection strength d^ is increasing in Φ' .
+Compared to the first-order condition (equation (18)) in the full model, the MC of detection in the special case is the same whereas the MB of detection includes only the contemporaneous effect of detection in clearing the uncertainty about s_t in the current period.
+Hence, the MB of detection in the special case is qualitatively similar to that in the full model but quantitatively smaller as detection in the full model also generates an additional intertemporal benefit in reducing prior uncertainty for all future periods.
+In particular, applying the implicit function theorem equation (A.10) to equation (26) shows that the regulator's choice of optimal detection strength d^ is increasing in the fraud-induced uncertainty Φ .
 That is, the regulator matches the strength of fraud detection with the severity of fraud in equilibrium.
 This result is intuitive because the manager's manipulation in the past adds noises to the firm's reports and decreases informativeness.
 Since the regulator's objective is to clear fraud and restore informativeness of the firm's reports, her gains are higher from detecting reports with more extensive fraud.
 In other words, the regulator's MB of detection is increasing in the cumulative level of fraud and so is her choice of optimal detection strength.

-Next, we use the approximated d^ in equation (24) to draw some inferences about the properties of the equilibrium manipulation $m^(\Phi)$.
-Most interestingly, we find that m^ can be non-monotonic in Φ .
-To see this, recall that from Lemma 1, fixing the regulator's detection choice, m^ is increasing in Φ .
-Intuitively, all else equal, the manager has greater incentives to commit fraud as the market faces a higher uncertainty about the firm and relies on the manager's report to a larger extent.
-However, our discussion of d^ above suggests that as Φ increases, the regulator would invest more heavily in the detection technology, which deters manipulation and reduces m^ .
-The two countervailing effects go hand-in-hand, which may lead to a non-monotonic relation between m^ and Φ .
+Next, we use the expression of d^ in equation (26) to draw inferences about the properties of the equilibrium manipulation $m^(\Phi)$ in equation (25).
+Interestingly, we find that m^ can be non-monotonic in Φ .
+To see this, recall that from equation (25), fixing the regulator's detection choice, m^ is increasing in Φ .
+However, equation (25) also suggests that as Φ increases, the regulator would invest more heavily in the detection technology, which deters manipulation and reduces m^ .
+The two countervailing effects go hand-in-hand, leading to a non-monotonic relation between m^ and Φ (which is consistent with the evidence presented in Figure 3 and Table III).
+The following proposition summarizes the equilibrium manipulation choice and detection strength $\{m^(\Phi), d^(\Phi)\}$ in our special case of $\delta = 0$.